DevonPartridgeOfficer/IAT-Portfolio/README.md

 ## Information
 This repository contains code that I have worked on as a part of my Bachelors of Information Technology Course.
 Any external sources of information/content will be referenced at the end of this ReadMe.

-There will be four games that have been developed using C# and Unity.
+There are four games that have been developed using C# and Unity.
 | Module | Title                           | Game               | Lecture Notes | Assessment Tasks  | Advanced Tasks |
 |--------|---------------------------------|--------------------|---------------|-------------------|----------------|
 | 01     | Introduction to Unity Scripting | [Sheep Saving](https://github.com/DevonPartridgeOfficer/IAT-Portfolio/tree/main/Game_1_Sheep_Saving)       | :heavy_check_mark: :heavy_check_mark: :heavy_check_mark: :heavy_check_mark: | :heavy_check_mark: :heavy_check_mark: :heavy_check_mark: | &cross; &cross; &cross; |